Semi-global Kuranishi charts and the definition of contact homology: Fredholm theory

-\begin{rmk}[Remark on values of $k$ and $p$] By the Sobolev embedding theorem, if $k>r+{m\over p}$, then $W^{k,p}(\Omega)\subset C^r(\Omega)$ for any compact domain $\Omega$ of $\R^m$ with smooth boundary; see Remark~\ref{rmk:sobolev embedding} for obtaining the Sobolev embedding theorem for $\dot F$.
-In our case $m=\dim \dot F= 2$ and we take $r\geq 1$, since we want at least one continuous derivative (this will be used for defining $s_{\pm,i}$ in Step 1B in the proof of Theorem~\ref{thm: construction of L-transverse subbundle}).
-Hence from now on we assume that $k> r+1$ and $p= 2$. \end{rmk}
+\begin{rmk}[Remark on values of $k$ and $p$] By the Sobolev embedding theorem, if $k>r+\frac{m}{p}$, then $W^{k,p}(\Omega)\subset C^r(\Omega)$ for any compact domain $\Omega$ of $\R^m$ with smooth boundary; see Remark~\ref{rmk:sobolev embedding} for obtaining the Sobolev embedding theorem for $\dot F$.
+In our case $m=\dim \dot F= 2$ and we take $r\geq 2$, since we want at least two continuous derivatives (we need one continuous derivative for defining $s_{\pm,i}$ in Step 1B in the proof of Theorem~\ref{thm: construction of L-transverse subbundle} and two continuous derivatives to ensure that Lemma~\ref{lemma: I smoothness} holds).
+Hence from now on we assume that $k> r+1$, $p= 2$, and $r\geq 2$. \end{rmk}

 The following is well-known:

 \begin{rmk} We can use the Sobolev embedding theorem for compact domains to show that there exists a global constant $C>0$ such that for all

 we have